-- 4.2 Upon Issuance of the MOs in accordance with Section 4.1 the Host Country shall promptly transfer the MOs to the Acquiring Country. - 4.3 The Host Country shall notify the Acquiring Country upon the transfer from the Registry of the Host Country. - 4.4 Transfers comprise and are complete only once the notification has been made and both the Host Country and Acquiring Country Registries have recorded the transfer.
+- 4.2 Upon Issuance of the MOs in accordance with Section 4.1 the Host Country shall promptly transfer the MOs to the Acquiring Country. - 4.3 The Host Country shall notify the Acquiring Country upon the transfer from the Registry of the Host Country. - 4.4 Transfers are considered completed only after notification has been made and both the Host Country and Acquiring Country Registries have recorded the transfer.